 - Contact all your banks and credit card companies immediately. - Cancel any debit or credit cards linked to the stolen account.
 Reset personal identification (PIN) numbers and passwords. - Put out a fraud alert to all three credit reporting agencies (Experian, Equifax, and TransUnion) and consider a credit freeze. - File a report with the police.
-The police may not be able to do much themselves, but you may need a police report to resolve the problem.
+The police may not be able to do much themselves, but you may need a police report in order to clear up the problem.